-Slow cooker freezer meals are a must for any busy family, working professional and for the budget-savvy home cook.
+Slow cooker freezer meals are a must for any family and for the budget-savvy home cook.
 Often referred to as “dump meals” or “dump bags”, what makes it easy, is that you thaw and simply dump the contents of your freezer bag into your Crockpot.
-Then you let it do its thing as you go about your day to return to a delicious home-cooked meal.
-This style of cooking awards you some precious time back, and it also happens to be kind to your wallet, which is essential for almost anyone who is too busy to cook.
+Then you let it do its thing as you go about your day.
+And when it’s dinnertime: your delicious home-cooked meal is ready to devour.
+This style of cooking awards you some precious time back, and it also happens to be kind to your wallet.
+Win, win.

-To make perfect Crockpot freezer meals there are tips and tricks to getting it right.
-You don’t want to end up with a stew that is way too soupy or vegetables that are too mushy and unappetizing.
+To make perfect Crockpot freezer meals, there are a few tips and tricks to getting it just right.
+You don’t want to end up with a stew that’s way too soupy or vegetables that are mushy and unappetizing.
 Here’s what you need to know!

 Get the Right Meal Prep Equipment